David Lee Roth

 10. "Two Fools a Minute" (4:28)

 I loved "Eat 'Em and Smile".
-To this day, two decades later I still think it's a great record and is equal, if not better, than much of Van Halen's catalog.
+To this day, two decades later I still think it's a great record and much better than anything Dave's former band would record without him.
 "Skyscraper" was the follow-up and despite a good single in "Just Like Paradise", this album just didn't have the same momentum.
 Something lacks here, despite the presence of super-talents like Vai, Sheehan and Bissonette.
 I suppose the fact that all these guys had mega-egos had something to do with it.
 Sheehan was gone before the album even hit the shelves to form Mr. Big.
 Vai sounds like he is flying on auto pilot.
 The urgency is not longer present.
 Whereas Roth had something to prove on "Eat 'Em and Smile" he too seems to be on autopilot here, despite some relatively good vocal performances.
 However, despite the disappointment, there are some shining moments.
 "Hot Dog and a Shake" would have fit perfectly on a Van Halen record.
 This song also features one fine guitar solo from Vai.
 Also, "Stand Up" is a good track.
-I think this song would have been even better with a heavier, more raw production.
+I think this song would have been even better with a rawer more guitar heavy production.
 Unfortunately the entire CD suffers from overpolished production, something that killed many albums in the late 80's.
 What's worse is that things would only get worse from here on out.
 Never again would Roth touch the greatness of his Van Halen days or "Eat 'Em And Smile."
+Roth is a personality in search of a great band.
+How sad that Van Halen would be a great band in search of a personality.
+Too bad that success and massive egos would prevent a once great band from being all they could be.
+What we are left with is "Eat 'Em And Smile" and "Skyscraper", two of Roth's finest albums without his former band.

 A Little Ain't Enough David Lee Roth - A Little Ain't Enough (Warner Bros) 1991